Some visit links earn us a commission.

 Quick verdict

-Eden is the better pick for most patients on overall scoring.
+That said, Eden wins on specific dimensions.
 Eden is the highest-volume compounded-only brand outside Henry.
 Slick funnel, low intro pricing, lots of upsell.
 Quality of clinical experience is thinner than Henry or Ivim and cancellation is the most common complaint thread.

 Side-by-side